Lenovo Brand World

 Wayfinding

-Don’t create special event key visuals that don’t align with the Lenovo key visual template.
+Avoid creating event key visuals outside the approved key visual template.

 Back to Top